victor90braz/victor-braz-shopping-app/README.md

   3. TEST - Test launch
   4. LINT - Code linting

-- The project should be hosted on an open-source code repository (GitHub/victor90braz) https://github.com/victor90braz/victor-braz-shopping-app.git with the solution to the problem.
-The code should be incrementally commitable to show progress.
+- The project should be hosted on an open-source code repository (GitHub/victor90braz) https://github.com/victor90braz/victor-braz-shopping-app.git

 **DESCRIPTION OF VIEWS**